jtc42/PVCBuildTools/readme.md

 ## What is this?
 Compiling using Visual Studio Build Tools on Windows, using the command line, is a minor pain.
 One shared by a few people out there I'm sure.
 This Python script aims to alleviate this pain.
 It's a bit like CMake, but worse, but simpler.

 Using a tiny json file in your source directory, `press.py` generates a build script that drops you into the correct VS environment, and compiles.
-It has some neat stuff like automatically finding Python and Numpy include/library directories, and will hopefully soon automatically find CUDA directories too.
+It has some neat stuff like automatically finding Python, Numpy, and CUDA include/library directories.

 So far it supports the `cl` and `nvcc` compilers, with possibly broken support for `gcc` and `g++`.